BenyAlbatross/tp/docs/DeveloperGuide.md

 ## Acknowledgements
-We would like to thank our TA Nigel Yeo, and the CS2113 Team.
+We would like to thank our TA Nigel Yeo, Prof Akshay and the CS2113 Team.

 ## Design